Something's not working - Printing

 Quality of uploaded media

-Images you have uploaded for use in a printed project should be high resolution to ensure the best quality print.
-Using low quality images in your design could result in pixelated images or fuzzy text.
+Images uploaded for use in a printed project should be high resolution to ensure the best quality print.
+Using low quality images in a design could result in pixelated images or fuzzy text.

-To ensure images in your design is print quality:
+To ensure images in a design print well:

 This issue affects me

-- Avoid resizing or enlarging your image as this often results to quality loss.
+- Avoid resizing or enlarging an image as this often results to quality loss.

 - Upload high resolution images.